 Improved Modelica code editor

-There has been a significant improvement of the Modelica code editor making it easier and more efficient for the experienced Modelica developers to create models programmatically.
+There has been a significant improvement in the Modelica code editor making it easier and more efficient for experienced Modelica developers to create models programmatically.

 Quickly navigate to a class